-Just in time for the football playoffs, these Korean Fire Chicken Cheese Fries are a great treat!
-Fries, topped with spicy Korean Fire Chicken and lots of melted cheese.
+These Korean inspired fries are topped with spicy gouchujang flavoured fire chicken and lots of melted cheese.
 Make them in individual skillets or in one large skillet.

 Earlier in the week I was cooking with Korean Gochujang for my Sesame Chicken Bibimbap.
 Gochujang is also the key ingredient in Korean Fire Chicken – spicy bites of chicken that are often served with cheese on top.
 I’ve taken that idea one step further by placing it all on top of fries.